firmata/firmata.js/readme.md

     **invertPins**

-    The invertPins value is a 5 bit number
+    The invertPins value is a 5-bit number

     bit 5           |bit 4           |bit 3           |bit 2           |bit 1
     ----------------|----------------|----------------|----------------|----------------